rash-sh/rash/rash_book/src/contributing.md

 ## Coding Style

-Rook projects are written in Rust and follows a functional style trying to keep code simple.
+Rash projects are written in Rust and follows a functional style trying to keep code simple.

 ## Comments